This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Physical Milestones

-For a child with cerebral palsy, which affects the muscles and movements, physical delays in development is often the first sign that leads to a diagnosis.
+For a child with cerebral palsy, which affects the muscles and movements, physical delays in development are often the first sign that leads to a diagnosis.
 Early milestones, up to about two months of age, include holding up the head and pushing up when lying on the stomach.

 By nine months, babies stand up with the support of something to hold on to, sit up without assistance, and crawl.